7purplebulls/finance-opt-tools/doc/source/stdlib/import_export.rst

 .. function:: exportModelResultsToCSV(result::Tuple{R,Array{R,1}}, filepath::AbstractString)

 	Returns true when properly exported.
-Takes the output of :func:`optimize(M) <optimize>` and exports it to the filepath given.
+Takes the output of the optimize function and exports it to the filepath given.